hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Playing ping pong with Louis and reffing this afternoon.

+09:53 Working through Variable Shadowing.
+I think it's dumb because it's not something you want to do in a program.